-Pivot3 Inc. today released the second version of its virtual desktop infrastructure appliance, which takes advantage of VMware's View Storage Accelerator for read caching and includes
+Pivot3 Inc. today released the second version of its virtual desktop infrastructure appliance, which takes advantage of VMware's View Storage Accelerator for read caching and includes more capacity and RAM than the vendor's first-generation vStac appliance, released last year.

 The vStac VDI R2 appliance is a parallel-architecture, scale-out appliance solution built specifically as storage for virtual desktop infrastructure (VDI) environments.
 The appliance contains all of the software -- including VMware View -- and hardware needed to implement up to 125 virtual desktops per box.
 The vStac operating system (OS) load balances and protects data across all of the VDI appliances.